 For zipped shapefiles: we recommend the filename be name_of_the_file.shp.zip.
 However, the system does not require this construction.

 If your resource is simply a link to a file hosted elsewhere, there is no size limit.
 If you are uploading a file onto HDX, the file size is limited to 300MB.
-If you have larger files that you want to share, e-mail us at hdx@un.org.
+If you have larger files that you want to share, email us at hdx@un.org.

 Yes.
 HDX allows you to drag and drop files from your computer.
 First, you need to click on the ‘Add Data’ link and then select files from your computer.
 Drop the files in the designated area.
 A new dataset form will appear with some fields already pre-filled.